Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Compression schemes

 Our approach for relating compression schemes and density estimation, described informally above, is made formal by the following theorem.
 It uses \Theorem{candidates} to select the best distribution that the decoder could output.
-The proof appears in \Appendix{thm:compression}.
+Note that we assume the learner knows all the problem parameters, such as $k,d,\eps,\delta,\tau,t,m,$ and $r$, but is oblivious to the target distribution.

 \begin{theorem}[compression implies learning] Suppose $\mathcal{F}$ admits $(\tau,t,m)$ $r$-robust compression.
 Let $\tau'(\eps)\coloneqq \tau(\eps )+t(\eps )$.
 Then $\mathcal{F}$ can be $\max\{3,2/r\}$-learned in the agnostic setting using